Randpark (Bushwillow)Randburg, Gauteng

 Over time, the Windsor Park course was overtaken by the Randpark (now called Firethorn) layout as the premier 18 holes on the property but the situation is changing following a 2.5 million Rand modernisation programme that completed in March 2012.
 The work was extensive and included reconstructing all bunkers, reversing the nines and various changes to greens and tees.
-The new and updated course is now called Bushwillow and we’re sure it will continue to progress upwards in the South African national
+The new and updated course is now called Bushwillow and we’re sure it will continue to progress upwards in the South African national rankings.

-Randpark Golf Club hosted the 2018 South African Open for the first time in eighteen years.
+Randpark Golf Club hosted the 2019 South African Open for the first time in eighteen years.
 The first two rounds, prior to the cut, were staged on both the Firethorn and Bushwillow courses before rounds three and four were concluded on the Firethorn.
 For the first time in his career, national hero Louis Oosthuizen emotionally claimed the SA Open title.

 Leave a Review

 This course has not been reviewed.

 If you have played this course, consider .

 Your review has been successfully submitted and will be reviewed for approval.

 You’ve already submitted a review for this course.

 Please sign in before submitting a review.Sign In